gyyu/gyyu.github.io/_posts/2020-03-29-internalized-misogyny.md

 ---
 layout: post
-title:  "Some Thoughts on Women in Gaming"
+title:  "Internalized Misogyny"
 author: grace
 categories: [ gaming, women ]
 image: assets/images/posts/20200329/iwdpin.jpg
-featured: true
+featured: false
-hidden: true
+hidden: false
 ---

 I have a problem with finishing projects.
 "Work in progress" is a phrase that describes me well -- whether it be